Sinas100/election_scraper/README.md

     a change has been made to errors.txt in the last day.
 You can learn more about getting a slack webhooks address for your slack here: https://api.slack.com/messaging/webhooks.
 Note that some organizations
-    may limit the use of webhooks.
+    may limit the use of webhooks so you may need a non-organizational slack.
 10. Setup plotters
     Set root directory in plotting_helper.py
 11. Write additional plotters as needed